Understanding the Visa Application Process

 The INA classifies visas as single-entry, double-entry, or multiple-entry.
 Single-entry means the visa cancels as soon as the holder leaves the country.
 Not surprisingly, multiple-entry visas allow multiple entries into the country using the same visa.

 Once issued, the visa generally must be used within a specific timeframe.
-But the validity of a vision doesn’t reflect the authorized period of stay in the issuing country.
+But a visa's validity doesn’t reflect the authorized period of stay in the issuing country.
 For example, if the authorized stay is 90 days, the 90-day period starts upon entry.

 Talk to an Immigration Lawyer About Your Visa Application